 Mobile for Development

-The transformative power of mobile is most apparent in emerging markets where it is usually the most widespread and reliable infrastructure.
-Isolated populations in these countries are often underserved by basic services, so this puts the mobile industry in a unique position to help connect them to key infrastructure, as well as to health and financial services.
+The transformative power of mobile is most apparent in low- and middle-income countries (LMICs), where it is typically the most widespread technology and supported with far-reaching infrastructure.
+This puts the mobile industry in a unique position to connect people with essential services.

 Public Policy Considerations

-Significant progress has already been achieved but, based on current trends, almost 40 per cent of the world’s population will still be offline by 2025.
-The reasons for the mobile digital divide are complex and rooted in a range of social, economic and cultural factors.
-Accelerating mobile internet adoption will require deliberate and strategic efforts by the mobile industry, policymakers and the international community, particularly for rural populations, women and other underserved groups.
+All stakeholders can and must do more to measure, understand and address the challenges perpetuating the digital divide.
+If no action is taken, based on current trends, almost 40 per cent of the world’s population will still be offline by 2025.
+The reasons for the mobile digital divide are complex and rooted in a variety of economic, social and cultural factors.
+Accelerating mobile internet adoption and closing the digital gender gap will require deliberate and strategic efforts by the mobile industry, policymakers and the international community.

 Enabling rural broadband expansion.
-Offline populations typically have low income levels and live in sparsely populated, rural areas that lack enabling infrastructure such as electricity and high-capacity fixed communications networks.
-All of these factors adversely affect the business case for mobile network expansion in these locations.
-Policymakers should acknowledge that the mobile industry cannot close the coverage gap without the government's support.
-Instead, they can enhance incentives to invest in rural infrastructure by aligning key policies around best practices.
-These include adopting coverage-driven spectrum allocation and pricing, implementing investment-friendly tax policies, facilitating access to public infrastructure, reducing red tape for deploying mobile infrastructure, and encouraging voluntary infrastructure sharing.
+People without network coverage typically have low incomes and live in sparsely populated, rural areas without enabling infrastructure, such as electricity.
+Such factors have an adverse impact on the business case for mobile network expansion.
+Policymakers should recognise that the mobile industry cannot fully close the coverage gap without government support.
+Instead, they can create better incentives to invest in rural infrastructure by aligning key policies around best practices.
+For example, adopting coverage-driven spectrum allocation and pricing, implementing investment-friendly tax policies, facilitating access to public infrastructure, reducing red tape for deploying mobile infrastructure and encouraging voluntary infrastructure sharing.

 Public Policy Considerations